Skip to content

 Next, the report can be configured by adding the necessary sections to be included in the report.
 To add a section, click on the “Add Section” button.

-• Table: this section will display the data in a tabular format.
+• Table: This section will display the data in a tabular format.

-• Pie Chart: this section will display a pie chart to visualize the data distribution from a specific field.
+• Pie Chart: This section will display a pie chart to visualize the data distribution from a specific field.

-• Counter: this section will display a single value, such as a total count or sum over a field.
+• Counter: This section will display a single value, such as a total count or sum over a field.

 The configuration options for each section will vary depending on the type of section selected.
 This guide will demonstrate how to configure each type of section.